hieuvp/learning-python/name-variable/README.md

 ## Scenario 1 - Standalone Script

-> When you run any well-written standalone python script
+> When you run any well-written standalone Python script
 > which is not referring to any other script,
 > <br />the value of `__name__` variable is equal to `__main__`.